 How much other structures coverage do you need?

-A standard homeowners policy will typically include coverage for other structures at 10 to 20 percent of the dwelling coverage on your policy.
-This amount is typically included whether you have detached structures on your property or not.
+A standard homeowners policy typically includes coverage for other structures at 10 to 20 percent of the dwelling coverage on your policy.
+This amount is usually part of the policy whether you have detached structures on your property or not.

 What if you have a structure on your property that is worth more than your coverage limits?
 For instance, maybe you own a large detached garage with indoor plumbing and electricity.
 In this case, you may want to speak with your insurance agent to discuss increasing your separate structures coverage.